Soumyaworks/CineScope-GPT/README.md

 - Bugfix - if the user is not logged in, redirect to login page, don't allow to enter browse page
 - Unsubsribed to the onauth state change callback
 - Add hardcoded files to the constants file
+- Register TMDB API & create an app & get access token
-- Fetch movies from TMDB
+- Get data from TMDB now playing movies list API

 ## Features